unxs0/unxsVZ/unxsRAD/README.md

 ### Backend Nomenclature and Quick Notes

+#### Backend schema prefixes for easy SQL program reading.

-*t* prefix is for a table.
+* *t* prefix is for a table.

+	E.g. tAuthorize.

-*u* prefix is for an unsigned int or the FK of a table (may show up as the FK.cLabel char string, or a unix timestamp (shown as a date).
+* *u* prefix is for an unsigned int or long int.

+	Or the FK of a table (may show up as the FK.cLabel char string, or a unix timestamp (shown as a date).
+	E.g. uAuthorize.

-*c* prefix is for a char string.
+* *c* prefix is for a char string.

+	E.g. cLabel as for example tTemplate.cLabel.

-Main tab provides access to all schema.
+#### Main tab provides access to all schema.

 ### unxsRAD Installation